clojurust/clojurust/README.md

 * A loader, call, and callback management should be written.
 * In case of compilation, static linking could be used.
 * Managing raw types could be tricky.

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed withn this file, You can obtain one at http://mozilla.org/MPL/2.0/.